MadhusudhanPathak/linkedin_connection/README.md

-# LinkedIn Profile PDF Downloader
+# LinkedIn Connection Complete Profile Downloader

 A powerful, privacy-first chromium based browser plugin or extension that automates batch-downloading your LinkedIn connections' full profiles as PDFs.
 **No external services.
 No tracking.
 No scraping.
 Just using the methods LinkedIn already provides.
 Your data stays with you.**